Programme

 Sono Centrum

-Kamasi Washington routinely performs not only at jazz festivals, but also at gigantic multi-genre events that predict the direction of musical events, such as Barcelona’s Primavera Sound, England’s Glastonbury or America’s Coachella.
-He fits the bill perfectly, with his always visually stocky physique and even more robust tenor saxophone tone, leading a brilliantly orchestrated pack of musicians reminiscent of a street gang.
+Washington regularly performs not just at jazz festivals but at massive multi-genre events that shape the future of music, such as Barcelona’s Primavera Sound, England’s Glastonbury, and America’s Coachella.
+He’s the perfect fit for these stages, with his striking physique and even more powerful tenor saxophone tone, leading a brilliantly orchestrated ensemble that brings to mind a street gang.

-Kamasi Washington’s music is unclassifiable; on the one hand, he plays bold and nimble improvisations with a funk edge that could be easily played by Sly And The Family Stone or Miles Davis in their respective eras; on the other hand, he is literally a musical architect who has made use of a massive orchestral sound as well as techniques reminiscent of psychedelic music on his conceptual, mostly three-hour-long album projects The Epic (2015) and Heaven and Earth (2018).
+Kamasi Washington’s music is hard to classify.
+On one hand, he plays bold, nimble improvisations with a funk edge that could easily fit alongside the sounds of Sly and the Family Stone or Miles Davis.
+On the other hand, he is a musical architect, using massive orchestral arrangements and techniques influenced by psychedelic music in his conceptual, mostly three-hour-long album projects, The Epic (2015) and Heaven and Earth (2018).

 Jojo Mayer: Me/Machine